Skip to main content

 await builder.Build().RunAsync();

-Add a Document Viewer to the Page
+Add a Document Viewer to a Page

 @page "/documentviewer"